catnap7777/MAD257Git-Collaboration/README.md

 PS.
 If you see reference to user catnap8888, that's my test github id.
 I forked a branch using that id and did parts of the assignment on my own.
 Note:  Because of git config, I had to use an entirely different laptop so that I wouldn't mess up my MAC (I could've made this work but it would have been a pain).
 So, what am I saying?
-...Don't attempt to do the same thing I did using two github ids unless you're really good at github and using the command line.
+...Don't attempt to do the same thing that I did using two github ids unless you're really good at github and using the commandline.